+[Page 179]

 This is no mystical or impractical program; it does not work through the processes of exposing, undermining or attack; it emphasizes the new politics, i.e., politics which are based upon the principle of bringing about right human relations.
-Between the exploited and the exploiting, the war mongers and the pacific, the masses and the rulers, this group of men of goodwill will stand in their organized [page 258] millions, taking no side, demonstrating no partisan spirit, fomenting no political or religious disturbance and feeding no hatreds.
+Between the exploited and the exploiting, the warmongers and the pacifists, the masses and the rulers, this group of men of goodwill will stand in their organized millions, taking no side, demonstrating no partisan spirit, fomenting no political or religious disturbance and feeding no hatreds.
 They will not be a negative body but a positive group, interpreting the meaning of right human relations, standing for the oneness of humanity and for practical, but not theoretical, brotherhood.
 The propagation of these ideas by all available means and the spread of the principle of goodwill will produce a powerful organized international group.
 Public opinion will be forced to recognize the potency of the movement; eventually the numerical strength of the men and women of goodwill in the world will be so great that they will influence world events.
 Their united voice will be heard on behalf of right human relations.

 This movement is already gathering momentum.
 In many lands this plan for the formation of a group of people who are trained in goodwill and who possess clear insight into the principles which should govern human relations in world affairs is already past the blueprint stage.
 The nucleus for this work is present today.
 Their functions might be summarized as follows: